enchant3dmango/lugvloei/README.md

 # Lugvloei

 ## Background
 "Lugvloei" is Afrikaans for "Airflow."
 I chose Afrikaans randomly to make the repository name unique.
-This project serves both as a learning experience and a playground for experimentation.
+This project serves both as my learning documentation and as a playground for experimentation.

 ## High-Level Architecture
 ![High-Level Architecture](docs/assets/hla.png)